NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 2699

 One other format worth mentioning is TRY.
-TRY is “test reference year” data that did not include solar radiation data.
-“Test Reference Year” is a term that usually denotes selection of a specific year of “real” data based on some statistical procedure.
-The original TRY data (TD-9706) was based on an ASHRAE procedure to select the data from a “period of record”.
-“The principle of the selection is to eliminate years in the period of record containing months with extremely high or low mean temperatures until only one year remains.”
-The weather conversion utility cannot process data in “TRY” format.
+TRY is "test reference year" data that did not include solar radiation data.
+"Test Reference Year" is a term that usually denotes selection of a specific year of "real" data based on some statistical procedure.
+The original TRY data (TD-9706) was based on an ASHRAE procedure to select the data from a "period of record".
+"The principle of the selection is to eliminate years in the period of record containing months with extremely high or low mean temperatures until only one year remains."
+The weather conversion utility cannot process data in "TRY" format.
 However, many organizations develop data for reference year data (e.g. European TRY, Moisture Reference Data).

 ### Custom Format

-Using a “definitions” file (see Description of “Def” input file), the weather converter can process a wide range of data formats.
+Using a "definitions" file (see Description of "Def" input file), the weather converter can process a wide range of data formats.
 In the table above, both the GDG and CTYW weather data was processed by a custom format approach.

 ### Solar Data